BJP polled 22 crore of the 60.37 crore votes polled in the LS polls 2019

 When compared to the 17.1 crore votes the party had secured in 2014, this year the BJP's number of votes rose by by 5.5 per cent.

 While the BJP's vote share increased in 17 states and Union Territories, its share came down in Andhra Pradesh by 7.5 per cent.
 In states such as Rajasthan, the BJP came back hard with a 100 per cent strike rate after losing the assembly elections held last year.
-The Congress on the other hand failed to open its account in 16 states and Its.
+The Congress on the other hand failed to open its account in 16 states.

 The Congress scored a 0 in these 16 states/UTs